Jibincodes/Pizzeria_Project/README.md

 > 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
 Screenshots/descriptions of your Kanban board or similar project management tools are welcome.

 ### Roles
-- Back-end developer: Charuta Pande
+- Back-end developer: Jibin Mathew Peechatt
-- Front-end developer: Devid Montecchiari
+- Front-end developer: Leon Bytyqi, Jevoen Jenifar, and Marko Jurcevic
+- Of course, credit also goes to Devid Montecchiari and Charuta Pandey, as we used their template to further develop the application.

 ### Milestones
 1. **Analysis**: Scenario ideation, use case analysis and user story writing.